icodecedd/ReQuestor/README.md

 - **Paperless Requests**: Submit your reservation online in seconds.
 - **First-Come, First-Served Queue**: Fair, timestamp-driven ordering.
 - **Real-Time Availability**: Know which items are free at a glance.
-- **Admin Dashboard**: Approve, reject, or modify bookings with one click.
+- **Admin Dashboard**: Approve, reject, or cancel bookings with one click.
 - **Notifications**: Instant e-mail and in-app updates on your request status.

 ---